dbpedia/links/README.md

 ## How to contribute links

 If you're interested in contributing links and to learn more about the project, please visit the [how to wiki page](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia) for more detailed informations.

+# License
+All data is provided as CC-0.
+All software is provided under Apache 2.0 License.

 # Contributors (alphabetically)